TraceMachina/nativelink/nativelink-config/README.md

-The following configuration will cause the underlying data to be backed by the filesystem, and when the number of bytes reaches over 100mb for AC objects and 10gb for CAS objects evict them, but apply lz4 compression on the data before sending it to to be stored.
+The following configuration will cause the underlying data to be backed by the filesystem, and when the number of bytes reaches over 100mb for AC objects and 10gb for CAS objects evict them, but apply lz4 compression on the data before sending it to be stored.
 This will also automatically decompress the data when the data is retrieved.

 ```js
 {